-Taylor Holland (Kelso) '17, this academic year’s Great Commission Showcase winner, discovered her new life goals through an unexpected medical emergency.
+Taylor Holland (Kelso) '17, the 2016-2017 Great Commission Showcase winner, discovered her new life goals through an unexpected medical emergency.

 Taylor was a sprinter, running the 100- and 200-meter events on the track team at Orange Lutheran High School.
 One day she noticed her heart beating wildly fast after a race—more than 260 beats per minute.
 “I was getting dizzy,” Taylor says.
 “It was very scary.”

 The cardiologist’s diagnosis: supraventricular tachycardia (SVT), a condition where faulty electrical connections in the heart cause it to occasionally beat very rapidly.
 Taylor underwent a successful heart procedure which removed the extra, problematic electrical pathways in her heart.
 But the daily medication required to keep her heart rate regular made athletic participation impossible.

 “I had worked really hard my entire life athletically,” Taylor says.
 “That was my passion.
 I didn’t necessarily struggle with ‘What’s wrong with me?’ but ‘I’m so upset that all this hard work is stopping abruptly.’
 I didn’t want to have to give that up.”

 She began to ask deep questions: “Why is this happening to me?
 Where is God?
 What is he doing in my life?”
 “It was a test of patience, for sure,” she says.
 “I was like, ‘Okay, how is God going to use this?’”

 Taylor had envisioned being a Lutheran school teacher, like her parents who taught at Salem Lutheran School.
 But even that calling came into doubt.
 Then an English teacher at their church invited her to join a bi-annual missions trip to Hungary.
 Taylor’s brother had participated two years earlier and loved it.

 “This seemed like a great opportunity to teach English, share the gospel and see some neat places in Europe,” she says.
 “I thought, what could be cooler than that?”